battez/pyplotting/notes-applied-plotting.txt.md

 ## matplotlib ~ week 2
 - MATLAB origins
 - getter setter conventions
 - different backends (rendering configs to different end-uses): interactive notebook "inline" is used.
+Also use "widget" in jupyterLab.

 ### Artists paradigm for drawing
 - two layers in mpl: backend and artists